Interacting Dirac magnons in the van der Waals ferromagnet CrBr$_3$: Comparison to Bravais case: Triangular ferromagnet

 To clarify the influence of the hexagonal BZ on magnon-magnon scattering and analyze the limitations of the ``thermal magnon approximation" at low temperatures, we consider a simplified one-band model on a triangular lattice with nearest-neighbor interactions.
 We begin by analyzing the renormalization using the full four-dimensional self-energy integration, and conclude with a comparison between the Bravais and non-Bravais scenarios.

 We start with a ferromagnetic Heisenberg model as in Eq.~\eqref{eq.1} with a single-ion anisotropy relevant for the triangular lattice.
 From a materials standpoint, the isotropic Heisenberg ferromagnet on a triangular lattice serves as a reasonable model for monolayer MnBi$_2$Te$_4$, where long-range magnetic order in two dimensions is stabilized by a single-ion anisotropy (SIA) arising from spin–orbit coupling on Mn and Te atoms~\cite{YangLi_PRB2019_SIA_MnBi2Te4}.
-In contrast to CrBr$_3$, Mn$^{2+}$ carries a larger spin, $S = \tfrac{5}{2}$, making perturbative treatments even more applicable.
-For monolayer MnBi$_2$Te$_4$, we use the ab initio exchange parameters from Ref.~\cite{YiqunLiu_PRB2023_MnBi2Te4}: $J_1 =0.2496$ meV, $J_2 = -0.024$ meV and $J_3 = -0.010$ meV, corresponding to first-, second-, and third-neighbor couplings, respectively.
+In contrast to CrBr$_3$, Mn$^{2+}$ carries a larger spin, $S = \tfrac{5}{2}$, making perturbative treatments even more relevant.
+For monolayer MnBi$_2$Te$_4$, in Ref.~\cite{YiqunLiu_PRB2023_MnBi2Te4} the ab initio exchange parameters were found as $J_1 =0.2496$ meV, $J_2 = -0.024$ meV and $J_3 = -0.010$ meV, corresponding to first-, second-, and third-neighbor couplings, respectively.
 The SIA, arising from spin-orbit interactions on Mn and Te, is given by $E_g = -2AS = 0.144$ meV~\cite{YangLi_PRB2019_SIA_MnBi2Te4}.
-Notably, unlike CrBr$_3$, the gap at the $\Gamma$ point is attributed to SIA rather than anisotropic exchange~\cite{YangLi_PRB2019_SIA_MnBi2Te4}.
-For the subsequent analysis, we only retain $J_1 \equiv J$ and ignore all the anti-ferromagnetic longer range exchange couplings.
+For the subsequent analysis, we only retain $J_1 \equiv J$ and ignore all the other weak anti-ferromagnetic longer range exchange couplings.
 The intra-layer Curie temperature is reported to be around $15.2$ K~\cite{PhysRevX.11.011003}.

 Applying the Holstein-Primakoff transformation to the ferromagnetic Heisenberg model (see Eq.~\eqref{eq.1}) on a triangular lattice, we first obtain the effective linear spin wave part of the Hamiltonian as